ChristinaEd/GuessTheNumberGame/README.md

 Fully operational Java Spring Boot web application with console support, as well as i18n support.

-The Guess the Number Game is a simple Java Spring Boot application to demonstrate utilization of technologies such as Java Spring, Java Spring Boot, SLF4J, Lombok and Thymeleaf in an MVC web application.
+The Guess the Number Game is a simple Java Spring Boot application to demonstrate utilization of technologies such as Java Spring, Java Spring Boot, SLF4J, Lombok, Thymeleaf and Tomcat in an MVC web application.

 ![Image](https://i.ibb.co/Xt0WvcL/Guess-the-Number-Game-1.png)